 I remember when I was a kid in the Baptist church, I heard a minister talking about how he resisted the call of God on his life for the longest time because he wanted a career and the American dream.
 He was worried that God might send him off to Africa as a missionary, and he would never have any money and would go through life begging his denomination for handouts.
 This is how people saw serving God back then.
 Ministers were supposed to be poor, humble servants.
 They weren’t supposed to drive nice cars or have nice houses.
 Those things were for everybody else.
 But through the WoF movement that perception began to change.

-In 1984 I was teaching guitar lessons at Rhema in the afternoon, and around 5 PM I was driving home.
-I stopped at a red light and who pulled up next to me but the man himself, Kenneth Hagin.
+In 1984 I was teaching guitar lessons at Rhema in the afternoon, and around 5 PM I would drive home.
+One day on my way home I stopped at a red light and who pulled up next to me but the man himself, Kenneth Hagin.
 No, he wasn’t driving a Rolls Royce or a Ferrari.
 He was driving a truck.
 It was a nice, new red Ford Bronco.
 I’m told that somebody gave him that truck and he really liked it and drove it for many years.
 This is the man that I remember, a man who enjoyed nice things as he fulfilled the call of God on his life, and didn’t feel guilty about it.

 Unfortunately, over the next few years I witnessed more and more excesses, and I was really bothered by them.
 I saw too much emphasis on money.
 I heard people sharing about visions and revelations that weren’t biblical.
 I saw people focus on teaching faith almost to the exclusion of any other topic, and often they taught it from a very materialistic perspective.